bytecodealliance/wasm-micro-runtime/README.md

 ```
 Zephyr
 -------------------------
-You need to download the Zephyr source code first and embedded WAMR into it.
+You need to download the Zephyr source code first and embed WAMR into it.
 ``` Bash
 git clone https://github.com/zephyrproject-rtos/zephyr.git
 cd zephyr/samples/